 After staring into our binoculars until our eyes ache – that’s what happens on day 1, even if the animal’s 2 km away and your guide keeps telling you you’ll see plenty more in the next few days, you’ll still want to stop and stare, because well, you never know – we hit the road again.
 Giraffes are next, and I can’t believe how elegant and beautiful they are.

 We got to see both a male and female lion sitting in a tree.
 Big 5 – 3/5, and it’s only day one… #LuckyGirls

-Disclaimer: this safari was fully paid for by yours truly and opinions are my own and straight from the heart, as always.
+Disclaimer: this article is about my first safari ever, long before I had my own tour company.
+The safari was fully paid for by yours truly and opinions are my own and straight from the heart, as always.